-A lot of consumers observe Lent, and successful foodservice operators know they’ll be selling more fish and seafood during this time.
+To satisfy diners looking for a healthier menu option or a tasty entrée, successful foodservice operators pay close attention to their seafood offerings.
 To improve their success, operators can promote seafood certifications to build sales by offering menu choices that have a good-for-you and earth-friendly message.

 Fish and seafood selections have a healthy appeal.
-With people looking to eat healthier in the new year, diners choosing Meatless Mondays and those who won’t dare try cooking fish and seafood at home, the opportunity is clear.
+With people looking to eat healthier, diners choosing Meatless Mondays and those who won’t dare try cooking fish and seafood at home, the opportunity is clear.

 But you can give consumers even more by making them feel good about their choices.
 Try telling them right on the menu about products harvested in a sustainable way.